Elizabeth Maconchy: Biography

 Elizabeth Violet Maconchy was born in Broxbourne, Hertfordshire, of Irish parents and grew up in England and Ireland.
 Her family moved to Ireland in 1917, where they lived in Howth, on the east coast.
 The adolescent Maconchy began her musical studies in Dublin, studying piano with Edith Boxhill, and harmony and counterpoint with John Francis Larchet.
 Those formative years in Ireland were important for Maconchy who considered herself Irish.
 Throughout her career she was identified as an Irish composer, or as an English composer with Irish influences, by reviewers and commentators.

 In 1923, at the age of sixteen, she moved to London to enrol at the Royal College of Music.
 At the RCM Maconchy studied under Charles Wood and Ralph Vaughan Williams.
 Her contemporaries at the college included Grace Williams, Dorothy Gow, and Ina Boyle.
 Early compositions such as the violin sonata and Piano Concertino of 1927 already show the influence of European composers, especially Béla Bartók.
 As a student, Maconchy was awarded the Blumenthal Scholarship in 1927, and the Octavia Scholarship of 1930, which allowed her to continue her studies in Prague.
-Her first public recognition came in 19 March 1930 with a performance of her Piano Concerto, conducted by her teacher there, Karel Jirak.
+Her first public recognition came on 19 March 1930 with a performance of her Piano Concerto, conducted by her teacher there, Karel Jirak.
 This was followed on 30 August by a BBC Proms performance of her cantata The Land, conducted by Henry Wood, which was inspired by the long poem of the same name by Vita Sackville-West.

 In response to the scarce opportunities for young avant garde composers and for female composers, a group of women got together to organise regular concerts at the small Ballet Club theatre in Notting Hill, London, showcasing new work.
 It has been claimed that this venture "changed the face of music in London", and that it "prove[d] a lifeline for Elizabeth Maconchy through the 1930s".

-In 1930 Maconchy married William LeFanu, with whom she had two daughters: Elizabeth Anna LeFanu (born 1939) and Nicola LeFanu (born 1947).
+In 1930 Maconchy married William LeFanu, with whom she had two daughters: Elizabeth Anna LeFanu (born 1939, aka Anna Dunlop) and Nicola LeFanu (born 1947).

 In 1932, Maconchy developed tuberculosis and she moved with her family from London to Kent.

 She returned to Ireland in 1939, living in Dublin for a brief period, during which she composed her Fifth String Quartet, which some critics consider her greatest achievement, and gave birth to a daughter.